SBA PPP Forgiveness Update - Next Steps

 Please let us know how this loan has helped your business survive during these challenging times.
 We would like, with your permission, to provide positive feedback to our staff, our membership, the community and the Small Business Administration.
 If you desire to share your experience, please email [email protected].

 For additional resources you may find helpful in navigating these difficult times, please visit the Small Business Administration (SBA) website.
+The Alabama Small Business Development Center Network website also provides webinars you may find useful.
 We also encourage continued communication with your attorneys, accountants, etc. for clarification of the impact of the utilization of these resources to your business.

 By submitting the required items either in part or in whole, I understand, acknowledge, and agree that the Lender and Other Loan Participants can obtain, use and share tax return information for purposes of (i) providing an offer; (ii) originating, maintaining, managing, monitoring, servicing, selling, insuring, and securitizing a loan; (iii) marketing; or (iv) as otherwise permitted by applicable laws, including state and federal privacy and data security laws.
 The Lender includes the Lender’s affiliates, agents, service providers and any of aforementioned parties’ successors and assigns.
 The Other Loan Participants includes any actual or potential owners of a loan resulting from your loan application, or acquirers of any beneficial or other interest in the loan, any mortgage insurer, guarantor, any servicers or service providers for these parties and any of aforementioned parties’ successors and assigns.